jh6414/Projects/Balls in Boxes Solution/README.md

 Suppose that you have 3 identical balls and 3 empty boxes.
 You randomly put every ball into some box.
 What is the probability that one box will contain all 3 balls?

-Same question: Suppose that you have 3-sided die and roll the die 3 times.
+Same Question Conceptually: Suppose that you have 3-sided die and roll the die 3 times.
 What is the probability that all three rolls will be the same?

 The binomial formula gets (1-(1/27))^3=0.892.
 This is close to the right answer, but not right because a binomial distribution requires the boxes to be independent of one another, and with 3 boxes or a 3-sided die, they are not.